 - “The Threat of a Government Shutdown and What Contractors Need to Know, and Do, Now,” Thompson Hine Construction & Government Contracts Update, August 2017

 - “Trump Administration Steps Up Buy American Enforcement,” Thompson Hine Government Contracts Update, July 2017

 Ray was a professor in the Contract and Fiscal Law Division of the U.S. Army Judge Advocate General’s Legal Center and School from 1986 to 2003.
-He has taught a variety of subjects in basic and advanced government contract and fiscal law programs for both defense and civilian government lawyers, including contract types, construction contracting, commercial activities program, socioeconomic policies, inspection, acceptance, and warranties, review of claims, deposition techniques and witness preparation, ethics in government contracting, and purpose and obligation of appropriations.
+He has taught a variety of subjects in basic and advanced government contract and fiscal law programs for both defense and civilian government lawyers, including contract types, changes, construction contracting, commercial items, competition, government-furnished property, negotiated procurements, organizational conflicts of interest, protests, socioeconomic policies, teaming agreements, inspection, acceptance, and warranties, review of claims, deposition techniques and witness preparation, ethics in government contracting, and purpose and obligation of appropriations.

 - Colonel (Retired), U.S. Army Reserves

 - Graduate, Program Manager’s Course, Defense Systems Management College

 - Listed in Legal 500, 2018

 - Chairman, West Point Nomination Board, Representative Gerry Connolly

 - District Coordinator, West Point Admissions, Virginia’s 11th Congressional District

 - Graduate, U.S. Army Command and General Staff College